bradtho/myapplication/README.md

 - Uses git tags to tag the subsequent Docker image.
 - Pushes the Docker image to the GitHub Docker registry.

-**Release** truiggers on new tags along with building the Docker image before deploying to the GitHub Docker registry.
+**Release** triggers on detection of new SEMVER tags.

-## Code Coverage
+## Unit Testing Code Coverage

-Type definitions generally don't show up in Go code coverage.
-It's generally impractical to validate coverage against things like the server being able to start, so the only meaningful coverage is the Version() method for rendering a response to API requests.
+Given the complexity of validating coverage against server startup or shutdown, coverage results will appear lower than typically desired as the VersionHandler() method is all we can easily test against.

-## Security
+## Security Considerations

+A number of steps were undertaken to enhance the security of the application:

+- Utilising Google's Distroless Docker Image, this image contains a "bare bones" container on which only the essential requirements are built into the image.
+- Given that image scanning isn't a simple process without considerable infrastructure the use of Distroless reduces the images Security Footprint.
-Dependencies are pinned to exact git commits, either from an approved HEAD, or specific upstream version tag.
-Only known and explicit dependency versions are installed.
-The base Docker image used is Distroless, an image maintained by Google with only the bare essentials present and mostly updated to handle patching relevant CVEs.
-While scanning the Docker image with a tool such as CoreOS Clair is a good idea, it requires a reasonable amount of infrastructure and isn't available as a SaaS service.
+- Dependencies are pinned to exact git commits, either from an approved HEAD, or specific upstream version tag.

-Dependencies
+## Dependencies for Local Development

 While the code itself has no user-installed dependencies, the build environment requires the following:

 Docker